HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 <img src="consensus_graph.PNG" width="1000" >
 </p>

-The main idea of our work is to develope a machine learning model powered by Graph Neural Networks and Reinforcement Learning to build a multi-agent path planning algorithm that generalizes to different network topologies, while mainting fast communication and efficient convergence.
+The main idea of our work is to develop a machine learning model powered by Graph Neural Networks and Reinforcement Learning to build a multi-agent path planning algorithm that generalizes to different network topologies, while mainting fast communication and efficient convergence.

 ## Overview of the Repository